 Perceptual Neuroimaging in Practice

-During term time we meet Fridays 10am for sessions lasting 1-2hrs.
+During term time we meet for weekly sessions lasting 1-2hrs.

 Generally, each topic is covered by two sessions, the first being an (interactive) lecture introducing the topic and leading up to a coding homework.
-The second session is a flipped classroom in which we review the coding homework and any problems you ran into.
-The previous instance was all online, but we hope to meet in person (or hybrid) for the next one.
+The second session is a flipped classroom in which we review the coding homework and any problems we ran into.

 PNiP is split into two terms.
 Roughly, the first term emulates SPM's Methods for Dummies and covers the basics.
 Topics range from programming a minimal experiment, the HRF, preprocessing, quality assurance and GLMs to optimising designs and statistical considerations.
 Most topics during the first term will be presented by participants.